 This article helps you understand more what fear really is and how to deal with it…

-Fear that life will steal what’s important for you
+Fear that life will steal what is important to you

-The labyrinth of fear has many twists and turns.
-It has a lot of mixed paths where you can easily get lost.
-Its peculiarity is that it is populated by monsters.
-Monsters that threaten what you value.
-You fear that those monsters will end up taking away the goods you appreciate; take away aspects of life that are important for you, such as the presence of your loved ones, health, safety, or a job that you enjoy.
+Fear is like a labyrinth with many twists and turns.
+It has a lot of disordered paths where you can easily get lost.
+What is peculiar to this labyrinth is that it is populated by monsters; monsters that threaten what you value.
+You fear that those monsters will end up taking away the good things you appreciate; that they might take away aspects of life that are important to you, such as the presence of your loved ones, health, safety, or a job that you enjoy.
 Some of those monsters devour hope, when they prevent you from believing that you can achieve something that really matters to you.

 Fear that something negative will happen

-Threatening is also the fear that something negative will happen: an accident, a failure, an unwanted diagnosis.
-The worst of those monsters, the most terrifying, is the fear of losing the people you love.
-For various reasons: because they have to go, because they die, because love has vanished and they abandon you … What agony to think that something like that happens.
+Another threatening fear is that something negative will happen: an accident, a failure, an unwanted diagnosis.
+The worst of those monsters, the most terrifying one, is the fear of losing the people you love; losing a loved one for various reasons – because they have to go, because they die, or because love has vanished and they abandon you.
+What agony it is to think that something like this will happen.

-So one walks through an interior labyrinth, trying not to find those uncomfortable road companions that, like a dense fog, prevent you from seeing.
-Because when they stick to you, they become your shadow and do not let you see where you are going.
-Then you lose the thread, you are unable to remember the direction, and instead of enjoying the way you lose yourself, repeating again and again the same steps: fear of losing, fear that you have no worth, fear of failing, fear of being wrong, fear of abandonment, fear of suffering, fear …
+When there is fear, it is like walking through an interior labyrinth, trying not to find those uncomfortable road companions that, like a dense fog, prevent you from seeing.
+Because when these monsters stick to you, they become your shadow and do not let you see where you are going.
+Then you lose the thread.
+You become unable to remember the direction, and instead of enjoying yourself along the way, you lose yourself, repeating again and again the same steps: fear of losing, fear that you have no worth, fear of failing, fear of being wrong, fear of abandonment, fear of suffering, fear …

 Getting out of the labyrinth of fear: